 - The best way to maximise your savings is to set the Heating Profile to "Solar Only".
 This will ensure that the unit will never use grid (mains) power for heating water.
 You can still boost with grid power (for example on a cloudy day) by pressing the "Heat With Grid Now" button.
-This will heat with grid power once, before returning to the previous setting. - However, the "Solar Only" setting will only be feasible if you have enough solar PV modules for your household's level of hot water use.
-Even if you have a smaller system, you might be able to run it on "Solar Only" for most of the year, depending on your location. - If "Solar Only" doesn't work for your household, select the "Morning Shower" or "Evening Shower" Heating Profile and see if this works for you.
+This will heat with grid power up to the grid temperature setpoint once, before returning to the previous setting. - However, the "Solar Only" setting will only be feasible if you have enough solar PV modules for your household's level of hot water use.
+Even if you have a smaller system, you might be able to run it on "Solar Only" for most of the year, depending on your location.
+However, there will be some very cloudy or rainy days when there is just not enough sunlight. - If "Solar Only" doesn't work for your household, select the "Morning Shower" or "Evening Shower" Heating Profile and see if this works for you.
 You can also adapt your showering habits to solar power availability. - It is generally best to shower in the mornings for maximum savings, since then the water can be reheated during the day. - A bigger geyser (200L vs 150L or 100L) is better for maximising savings, since more energy from the sun can be stored in the bigger volume of water.